 Besides Mediamatic.net, we have an online travel agency and an online dating service.
 We develop interactive installations in the Mediamatic Atelier, and we host a distributed library.
 These projects all deal with the same question: how are new media changing our society?
 With new technology and social media come new social issues - and old issues in new forms that can be tackled with new tools.
 Art and audience participation, however, form the core of our practice.
 Examples of these projects are El HEMA, an Arabic version of HEMA, WatSpinoza?, a public debate online and in Amsterdam and Kocaeli, and Over Datum Eetclub, challenging the food industry's wasteful policies.
 Kom Je Ook? is a program of workshops and symposiums concerned with new ways of working in the fields of art and heritage.

 Mediamatic is researching and developing new ways of organizing resources and people.
-Operating from a leaking, unheated building east of the city center, we're part aquaponics farm, part mycolab, part project space.
+Operating from the Biotoop, a new cultural bio-art lab, at Dijksgracht we're part aquaponics farm, part mycolab, part project space.
 Aquaponics is the best way to sustainably produce food in the city, since hardly any water is wasted and you need very little space.
 We design aquaponics-installations that are suitable for offices, for living rooms and for the narrow Amsterdam balconies.
 During workshops we teach others how to build and take care of the ecosystem.
 Our aquaponics farm provides us with fresh veggies and fish.
 In the mycolab we research the possibilities of designing with organisms.
 Mycelium is our core material, and we believe it will eventually replace plastic.
 In our project space we organize exhibitions, lectures, workshops and other get-togethers such as dinners exploring the fields of art, society and new technologies.

 We work independently together with Mediamatic Lab, sharing knowledge, technology and facilities.
 Lab designs community websites and applications for the likes of Amsterdam Museum, Joods Historisch Museum, and Reinwardt Academy.